 Lululemon is a big deal on Instagram with over 2.8 Million followers.
 For context, here is a list of their top competitors in order of follower count…

-Lululemon has covered most of their bases on Instagram.
+Lululemon has covered most of their bases on Instagram with their social media strategy.
 The brand has been utilizing “ambassadors” who provide sample workouts and active imagery.
 Lulu also does a nice job at incorporating user-generated content (UGC), although this could definitely be amped up to increase engagement.
 Their branded hashtag, #TheSweatLife, has 947k posts and is filled with beautiful pictures that Lululemon could be reposting.
 This use of UGC is something that their competitor, Outdoor Voices, has mastered.
 Lululemon’s use of video is interesting, as almost half of their IG posts are in video format, except that they’re simply graphics with words that move instead of videos with a storyline, music or narration.

 The majority of their posts are focused on selling products, although they have scattered in some inspirational and cobranded material as well.
 The inspirational content they share is unusual, as it is not solely focused on health motivation but also social concerns.
 Some of their inspirational topics include, “How long have you been scrolling?” with a focus on “Digital Detox.”
 I found this content to be a bit disjointed from their brand image and am confused as to why they did not connect the themes better to an athletic purpose.

-Another potential improvement for Lululemon’s IG content could be incorporating more athletic images aside from running and yoga.
+Another potential improvement for Lululemon’s IG social media strategy and content could be incorporating more athletic images aside from running and yoga.
 While these are popular activities for their consumers, Lululemon could be attracting additional customers from other movement focused sports by utilizing more imagery of dance, skiing, rock climbing, horseback riding, tennis, cycling, etc.

 Lululemon has nearly 2.1 million page likes, making their Facebook presence seemingly very popular.
 However, even with such a large following, it’s surprising to see they receive less than 1000 likes per post.
 While it has become increasingly common to see less engagement on Facebook compared to Instagram, Lululemon’s Facebook performance is somewhat sad.